WSWUP/AeroEvap/docs/source/tutorial.rst

 instantaneous open-water evaporation.
 It requires the same inputs as :meth:`.Aero.run` however the inputs are scalars as opposed to time series.
-For example using the first timestamp of our example buoy data we can calculate E, Ce, and VPD:
+For example using the first timestamp of our example buoy data we can calculate E, Ce, VPD, and stability:

     >>> datetime = '2019-08-01 00:00:00'
     >>> wind = 3.3